 Busting the Myths about Hospice Palliative Care

-This year, the Canadian Hospice Palliative Care Association (CHPCA) celebrates its 20th annual HPC week campaign by debunking myths that circulate around Hospice Palliative Care in Canada.
+In 2020, the Canadian Hospice Palliative Care Association (CHPCA) celebrates its 20th annual HPC week campaign by debunking myths that circulate around Hospice Palliative Care in Canada.
 Given the universality of death, dying, loss and bereavement, Canadians from all walks of life will benefit from breaking myths in order to support accurate health information about Hospice Palliative Care.

 What do Myths do?

 Myths create their own dialogue that generates inaccurate health information.

 Myths form a culture of reluctance to seek out treatment options.